Stand Up (EP)

-Stand Up is the third Korean extended play by South Korean boy group Big Bang, it was released on August 8, 2008.
+Stand Up is the third Korean extended play by South Korean boy group BigBang.
+It was released on August 8, 2008.
 The EP sold over 140,000 copies by the end of the following month, supported by the popularity of the number one hit single "Haru Haru".
 The song became one of the most downloaded singles of all-time in South Korea.
 Star News named Stand Up one of the most successful digital albums since 2004.

 Background

 Teasers for the album was released on August 1, including the announcement that Japanese DJ Daishi Dance had collaborated with the group on a song.
 Released on August 8, 2008, the EP sold more than 30,000 copies in two days and sold 100,000 copies in two weeks.
 Stand Up was the number-one album of the month for August 2008, becoming the group's first monthly number-one album in South Korea.
 It eventually sold over 168,000 copies by 2016.